Tuesday, August 31, 2010

 Okay, I agree with Lynette's last comment.
 That Fat Bastard entry has to be moved down.
 Even I found myself avoiding coming here because of it.

 You might not see me around here much until after the weekend.
-This evening Lauren is coming home for a few days and tomorrow night we're hosting, not a fiesta, as the new picture implies, but a going away party for her and Dr. Kielbasa.
+This evening Lauren is coming home for a few days and tomorrow night we're hosting, not a fiesta as the new picture implies, but a going away party for her and Dr. Kielbasa.
 She will be spending a year in Bordeaux and he, as you might recall, earned a Fulbright and will be doing a professor gig at Wroclaw University in Poland for a year.
 We're going to miss them both, and we thought that Mexican will be the food they'll miss most.
-I don't know what they eat in Mexico when they get tired of their own cuisine.
+I don't know what they eat in Mexico when they get tired of their own cuisine...

 Fat Bastard Syndrome

 I remember watching an interview with Mike Meyers a few years ago in which he talked about playing Fat Bastard.
 Mike is one of those actors who gets completely obsessed with (and possessed by) his characters.
-He never breaks character off camera, or even at home.
+He never breaks character off camera, or even at home...

 Small Pleasures

 I came outside a couple of hours ago.
-The cat was here already in her usual spot on the ledge, where she can keep a watchful eye on things while the neighborhood sleeps.
+The cat was already in her usual spot on the ledge, where she can keep a watchful eye on things while the neighborhood sleeps.

-I must talk about the weather because of the heatwave we've had here over the past month.
+I must talk about the weather because of the heatwave we've had for over the past month.
 The worst day was last Thursday when it was 108 degrees with a heat index of 115.
 Right now, I'm enjoying a pleasant 79 degrees.
-There is a slight breeze and a rain and thunder storm is due to grace us in about an hour and-a-half.
+There is a slight breeze and a rain and thunder storm is due in about an hour and-a-half.
 Already, the sky is collecting clouds.
+The coming rain will be a celebration, a delight in small pleasures and a welcome purging of all that has gone awry.

 Two Quotes on Writing